 7. Coconut Oil

-Coconut oil has anti-inflammatory and analgesic properties that can help reduce pain and inflammation (11).
+Coconut oil has anti-inflammatory and analgesici XAn agent or its ability to diminish or prevent the sensation of pain without inducing loss of consciousness. properties that can help reduce pain and inflammation (11).
 Lauric acid, the major component of coconut oil, exhibits antimicrobial properties (12).
 This may help reduce the infection around a pimple.
 Avoid coconut oil if you have oily skin as it is highly comedogenic and can clog the pores.

-What You Can Do: Take a teaspoon of virgin coconut oil and apply it on the affected area.
+What You Can Do: Take a teaspoon of virgin coconut oil and apply it to the affected area.
 You can leave it on for a few hours and repeat it twice a day.

 Garlic contains allicin that exhibits antimicrobial properties (13).
 This can help reduce the infection around the pimple and prevent frequent breakouts.
 However, garlic may cause irritation and skin damage if left on for too long.